huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vpc_peering.md

 * `peer_tenant_id` - (Optional, String) The Tenant ID of the accepter/peer VPC of the specific VPC Peering Connection to retrieve.

 * `name` - (Optional, String) The name of the specific VPC Peering Connection to retrieve.

-## Attributes Reference

-All of the argument attributes are exported as result attributes.